spacetelescope/jwst/docs/jwst/straylight/main.rst

 :math:`R = 50` pixels and :math:`k = 1`.

-The second algorithm uses a 'regions' reference file type that is stored in the ASDF extension of the input model.
+The second algorithm uses information from 'regions' reference file  that was previously loaded into the meta data of the input image by the assign_wcs step.
+Hence running the assign_wcs step is a prerequisite to the straylight step.
 The 'regions' information is a 1032 by 1024 mask containing the 'slice number' of the pixel or in the case of  non-science gap pixels, the value zero.
-The assign_wcs step creates the 'regions' information by reading in the MIRI MRS distortion file.
-The first extension of this file contains the slice number for each pixel or 0 for gap pixels.